Winter Weather Advisory from SAT 12:00 PM CST until SUN 6:00 PM CST

 Trempealeau County

-accumulations of 2 to 4 inches and ice accumulations of up to a
+of 2 to 4 inches and ice accumulations of a light glaze.

 * WHERE…Portions of central, southwest and west central